miraland-labs/miraland/docs/src/storage_rent_economics.md

 title: Storage Rent Economics
 ---

-Each transaction that is submitted to the Solana ledger imposes costs.
+Each transaction that is submitted to the Miraland ledger imposes costs.
 Transaction fees paid by the submitter, and collected by a validator, in theory, account for the acute, transactional, costs of validating and adding that data to the ledger.
 Unaccounted in this process is the mid-term storage of